By Shreya P. Trivedi, MD, Martin Fried, MD and Neil Shapiro, MD

 A presidential goodbye.
 A contentious press conference.
 A salacious dossier from a British spy.
 It’s been quite a week.

-As Republican legislators transition from symbolically voting …
+As Republican legislators transition from …

 Please enjoy this post from the archives dated September 5, 2012